Monocytes & Macrophages . Cirrhosis . Liver failure . TAM Receptors . M-MDSC

 Molecular mechanisms of immuneparesis in patients with cirrhosis

-Cirrhosis of the liver is a systemic condition depicted by its high morbidity and mortality and raising prevalence worldwide.
+Cirrhosis of the liver is a systemic inflammatory condition depicted by its high morbidity and mortality and raising prevalence worldwide.
 There is no treatment option other than transplantation, applicable to only a minority of patients.
-Infectious complications are highly frequent and independent predictors of adverse prognosis – being the leading cause of acute decompensation, ‘acute-on-chronic’ liver failure (ACLF) and death.
-Infection susceptibility in cirrhosis has been attributed to a state termed “immuneparesis” and monocyte and macrophage dysfunction, defined by defective immune responses to microbial challenge.
-A detailed understanding of the mechanisms underlying immuneparesis in patients with cirrhosis is desired in order to identify prognostic markers and define potential future immunotherapeutic targets that may enhance innate immune responses and reduce the need for liver transplantation and death.
+Infectious complications are highly frequent and independent predictors of adverse prognosis – being the leading cause of acute decompensation, “acute-on-chronic” liver failure (ACLF) and death.
+The distinct infection susceptibility in patients with cirrhosis has been attributed to a state termed immuneparesis defined by attenuated immune responses to microbial challenge.
+A detailed understanding of the mechanisms underlying immuneparesis is desired in order to identify prognostic markers and define potential future immunotherapeutic targets that may enhance immune responses and reduce recurrent infection, need for liver transplantation and death.

 Our research group seeks to decipher the pathophysiology of immuneparesis in relation to monocyte and macrophage differentiation and function in patients with cirrhosis.
 Over the previous years we identified specific immune-suppressive and immune-regulatory monocytic subsets accumulating in the systemic circulation along with disease progression of cirrhosis where they attenuated responses to microbial challenge.

 Immune suppression by monocytic myeloid-derived suppressor cells (M-MDSC)